Does Chrome have a Split View API?

 Split view and tab groups

-For the full tab-groups primer, see the complete guide to Chrome tab groups.
+For a practical tab-groups primer, see the guide to Chrome tab groups.

 Split view vs multiple windows